Polish American Librarians Association

 SECTION 1.
-The President shall serve for one year and then become the Past President for one year.
+The President shall serve for two years and then become the Past President for two years.

 SECTION 2.
-The Vice-President/President-Elect shall serve for one year and then become the President.
+The Vice-President/President-Elect shall serve for two years and then become the President.

 SECTION 3.
 The Secretary and Treasurer, and five Directors-at-Large shall each serve for terms of two years and may serve for an unlimited number of two-year terms.